 retained search and executive search firms

-- Retained search and executive search firms often have a strong foothold with "passive talent," so they're an excellent choice for companies looking to fill key senior- and executive-level vacancies.
+- Retained search and executive search firms often have a strong foothold with passive talent — those professionals not actively looking for a new role — making them an excellent choice for companies looking to fill key senior- and executive-level vacancies.

-- Retained search and executive search firms source higher-compensated, senior-level employees, meaning that companies with talent needs lower on the org chart — or simply have a variety of different talent needs — should seek solutions elsewhere.
+- Retained search and executive search firms source higher-compensated, senior-level employees, meaning that companies with talent needs lower on the org chart — or those that have a variety of different talent needs — should seek solutions elsewhere.

 - These firms probably won't be able to deliver on the full range of talent needs for growing companies that are looking to scale.